 [A collaboration post – all thoughts are my own.]

 Back in 2014, I never imagined that I’d be in my place right now.
-As I mentioned before, I graduated from university in 2017, but I started freelancing as a translator in 2014 while studying English Literature.
-As a college student, there was a time when I need to think about the future.
+As mentioned before, I graduated from university in 2017, but I started freelancing as a translator in 2014 while studying English Literature.
+As a college student, there was a time when I needed to think about the future.
 What I want to be.
 What I really like to do.
-What I can do in my spare time is to add more pocket money.
+What I can do in my spare time is add more pocket money.

 When graduating in 2017, I got an opportunity to work in a foreign company for one and a half years.
 Then continue to work as a personal assistant for a foreign company as well.
 For two years I took fewer translation projects because at that time I was overwhelmed with an office job, meeting with clients, handling office matters, etc.

 At the beginning of 2019, I took a test to translate English into an Indonesian book project and was accepted.
 From then on I start accepting more translation projects while working in the office.
-At the end of 2019, I decided to quit my 9 to 5 job and start my own website, which you know till today.
+At the end of 2019, I decided to quit my 9 to 5 job and start my own website, which you know today.